infracost/infracost-gh-action/README.md

 # Infracost GitHub Action

-This GitHub Action runs [Infracost](https://infracost.io) against the master/main branch and the pull request whenever a Terraform file changes.
-It automatically adds a pull request comment showing the cost estimate difference (similar to `git diff`) if a percentage threshold is crossed.
+This GitHub Action runs [Infracost](https://infracost.io) against the the pull request whenever a Terraform file changes.
+It automatically adds a pull request comment showing the cost estimate difference for the planned state if a percentage threshold is crossed.
 See [this repo for a demo](https://github.com/infracost/gh-actions-demo).

 This Action uses the latest version of Infracost by default as we regularly add support for more cloud resources.
 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.